 Credit card companies charge you interest on your purchases if you don't pay your bill within 30 days, and the interest rates are typically much higher than for other kinds of loans.
 Your credit card balance (how much of the available credit you're using) and repayment history can affect your credit score for better or for worse.

-If you're in the market for a new credit card, visit LendingTree to compare credit card offers available to you.
+If you're in the market for a new credit card, compare credit card offers below.

 5. Savings account